Resources for Siblings Whose Sibling Has an Illness or Injury

 Sometimes it helps siblings to get away from it all.
 Camp can be a great opportunity to have fun, connect with kids who understand, and receive support and guidance from counselors who are trained to address their special circumstances.
 In fact, many camps are designed as an intervention with the goal to improve social, emotional and mental health, as well as family communication and functioning.
 Some camps focus solely on siblings, while others include patients.
 Patient-focused camps may also offer special weeks for other children to attend.

-There are camps that offer programs for all siblings of seriously ill or injured children, such as the Hole in the Wall Gang Camp, Camp Boggy Creek and Camp Carefree.
-However, many are diagnosis specific, so it’s best to talk to your child life specialist or social worker for referrals.
+There are camps that offer programs for all siblings of children with serious illness or injuries, such as the Hole in the Wall Gang Camp, Camp Boggy Creek and Camp Carefree.
+However, many are diagnosis-specific, so it’s best to talk to your child life specialist or social worker for referrals.
 Condition-specific websites may also include listings and recommendations.

 SuperSibs is a program by the nonprofit Alex’s Lemonade Stand which provides support to siblings ages 4-18 of childhood cancer patients.
 While this program is diagnosis-specific, much of the advice and tools are applicable to many circumstances.